 - substance abuse issues

-- Family or community of the victim or suspect is justifying violence by honor, culture or religion
+- Family or community members of the victim or suspect are justifying violence by honor, culture or religion.

 - Victim shows signs of strangulation

 - Victim lately has announced to split up with the perpetrator

 An intervention by the police should include safety planning with the victim.
 The safety plan usually includes possible measures for typical scenarios (e.g., the victim keeps living with perpetrator, the victim wants to leave abusive relationship or the victim does no longer live with perpetrator).